 Learn more about indigestion: introduction

-- feeling uncomfortably full or bloated
+- feeling full and bloated

 - feeling sick